Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 [8.
 You act in a professional manner during software development and learning.
 9](#_Toc105073458)

-# Learning outcomes

-1.
-## You design and build user-friendly, full-stack web applications.
+## 1. You design and build user-friendly, full-stack web applications.

 For my individual project I chose to work with react and java spring boot, the main reason I chose to work with react in this project is because it has backing from facebook and a rather large community, I think it will be relevant longer then other frontend frameworks like vue.
 I chose to use java spring boot to learn a new language and it was recommended to me by my teacher.